Jansen Rios

 Jansen Mani Rios (born October 28, 1991) is a Filipino professional basketball player for the Meralco Bolts of the Philippine Basketball Association (PBA).
 He was selected 25th overall in the 2015 PBA draft.

 Collegiate career

 He was recruited by Leo Austria to play basketball for the Adamson Falcons.

 Professional career

 Rios was drafted 25th overall by the NLEX Road Warriors in the 2015 PBA draft.

 On January 25, 2020, Rios signed a one-year contract with the Phoenix Super LPG Fuel Masters after not being offered a contract by NLEX.
-He signed a two-year extension with Phoenix on February 15, 2021.
+He signed a two-year extension with Phoenix Super LPG on February 15, 2021.

-After his contract ended with Phoenix, Rios signed a one-year contract with the Meralco Bolts on January 19, 2023.
+After his contract ended with Fuel Masters, Rios signed a one-year contract with the Meralco Bolts on January 19, 2023.